uhiovk/fntldr/README.md

 # fntldr

-`fntldr` can temporarily load fonts to use with other apps, it is a replacement of `FontLoader`, `FontLoaderSub` and `ListAssFonts` on GNU/Linux.
+`fntldr` can temporarily install (or "load") fonts in the system.
+It is also an easier-to-use replacement of `FontLoader`, `FontLoaderSub` and `ListAssFonts`.

+The program supports GNU/Linux (using Fontconfig) and Windows.

 ## Usage